medusajs/medusa/docs/content/advanced/backend/publishable-api-keys/index.md

 ---
-description: 'Learn what publishable API keys are and how they can be used in the Medusa server.
+description: 'Learn what publishable API keys are and how they can be used in the Medusa backend.
 Publishable API keys can be used to scope API calls with an API key.'
 ---

 # Publishable API Keys Overview